 In 1928, the associative revolutionary comrades of Azad including Rajguru, Sukhdev, Bhagat Singh and Bhagwati Charan Vohra secretly reorganized the association to transform the Hindustan Republican Association into Hindustan Socialist Republic Army after the death of revolutionary leader Ram Prasad Bismil to achieve their primary objective of independence on the basis of socialist principle.

-In February 1931, Chandra Shekar was busy at meeting with revolutionary friends in Alfred park Allahabad and the vital source gave information about the whereabouts of Azad.
+In February 1931, Chandra Shekar was busy at a meeting with revolutionary friends in Alfred park Allahabad and the vital source gave information about the whereabouts of Azad.

 Azad wounded badly to secure himself and Sukhdev.
-He killed three policemen and injured many on the time of the encounter
+He killed three policemen and injured many at the time of the encounter

-when he realized that only one bullet remains in his pistol and not in a position to save himself on the safe place then he shot himself dead.
+When he realized that only one bullet remains in his pistol and not in a position to save himself in the safe place then he shot himself dead.
 He upheld the pledge and never to be captured alive by the British.

 There are many numbers of films and television mini-series have been featured in India: